Mino260806/KeyboardGPT/README.md

 Select enter to submit your prompt.

 - If first time, a dialog should appear that lets you select your preferred language model then input your API Key.
-Select enter again.
+Select enter again when finished.

-- You will get a realtime AI Generated response typed automatically typed by the keyboard
+- You will get a realtime AI Generated response typed automatically typed by the keyboard.

 If you want to select / configure a language model, then type before selecting Enter

 ```
 ??
 ```